microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

     ../vcpkg/vcpkg new --name helloworld --version 1.0
     ```
     >[!NOTE]
-    >The name of the project should exactly match the projects directory.
+    >The `vcpkg new` command searches for a directory named "helloworld" to place the manifest file.
+Hence, the projects name should exactly match the name of the projects directory.

     The `vcpkg.json` and `vcpkg-configuration.json` should look like this:
     **`vcpkg.json`**